 • Surface water - Water from creeks, rivers, ponds, or urban or agricultural runoff, which is commonly contaminated with Phytophthora.
-Water from large reservoirs that is drawn from at least several feet below the water surface and away from the shore has a low risk of significant contamination by Phytophthora propagules and is not included in this category.
+Water from large reservoirs that is drawn from at least ten feet below the water surface, away from the shore, and several feet above the bottom has a low risk of significant contamination by Phytophthora propagules and is not included in this category.